 The Department of Health, Nutrition, and Exercise Sciences reserves the right to obtain additional information about the applicant's professional competence from qualified professionals.
 Admission decisions are based upon the predicted success of the applicant as a student and professional in the chosen field and are made only after considering all available data.

 Both research and teaching assistantships may be available.
 Applications are considered on the basis of scholarship, potential to undertake advanced study and research, and financial need.
 To be considered for an assistantship, a completed Graduate School application, official transcripts, and three letters of reference must be received by the Graduate School by the program deadline.
-The department admits students for fall semester only in the Exercise/Nutrition Science option.
-Graduate assistants teach approximately six credits each semester, receive a financial stipend for their work, and a full tuition waiver for fall, spring, and summer semesters.
+Graduate assistants receive a financial stipend for their work and full tuition waiver for fall, spring, and summer semesters.
 Assistantships are available contingent upon current funding and faculty need.